top of page

 Use USB pedal as gamepad or map a key with 3rd party software.
 We recommend "Single Press" for hardware.

-(PC & Quest) Save Custom Drum Layout & Setup
+Save Custom Drum Layout & Setup (UNI)

 (PC) Custom Face Texture